Skip to content

 The second big block.
 Getting reservations into your system on their own.
 The industry-standard route is the iCal feed each portal exposes.

-Connect the iCal URLs from Booking, Airbnb, VRBO, Expedia, Tripadvisor, and Google Calendar.
+Connect the iCal URLs from Booking.com, Airbnb, VRBO, Expedia, Tripadvisor, Google Calendar, Holidu, and Rentalia.
 Reservations show up automatically.
-Every time a portal records a new booking, the sync (ideally every 15 minutes) brings it in with the lead guest’s name, the dates, and sometimes their email or phone.
+Every time a portal publishes a new booking, the sync (every 15 minutes) brings it in with the dates, the status, and the reservation ID.

 What iCal doesn’t bring:

-• The guest’s ID document (portals don’t share it for privacy reasons).
+• The guest’s ID document (portals don’t share it).

 • Data for the other travelers accompanying the lead guest.